Arch-Network/docs/developers/faq.md

 A: Gas is paid in Arch.
 It can also be paid in BTC if the user does not hold Arch as it will be auto-converted on the backend.

-**Q: How does a user obtain tokens?**
+**Q: How does a user obtain Arch tokens?**

-A: Tokens can be obtained via an upcoming airdrop as well as the TGE (Token Generation Event; date: TBD; likely Q1, 2025).
+A: Arch tokens can be obtained via an upcoming airdrop as well as the TGE (Token Generation Event; date: TBD; likely Q1, 2025).

 **Q: Will Arch network work like Babylon chain, and if not what makes it stand out?**

-A: Babylon exists to solve a different purpose and is more closely related to projects like EigenLayer whereby Bitcoin is staked and then applied towards a shared security model like in other PoS networks (ie, Cosmos) to earn yield.
+A: Babylon exists to solve a different purpose and is more closely related to projects like [EigenLayer](https://www.eigenlayer.xyz/) whereby Bitcoin is staked and then applied towards a shared security model like in other PoS networks (ie, Cosmos) to earn yield.

 **Q: How will my Bitcoins appear within Arch Network?**